-The Department's role in matters of reappointment, the granting of indefinite tenure, and promotion in rank is defined by the policies stated in the University Promotion and Tenure Policy (Tenure (UPR 3342-6-06) and Promotion (UPR 3342-6-08)).
+The Department's role in matters of reappointment, the granting of indefinite tenure, and promotion in rank is defined by the policies stated in the University Promotion and Tenure Policy (see University Policy Register 3342-6-14) and Promotion (see University Policy Register 3342-6-15).
 The following is supplemental and specific to the Department.
-Instructions for completion of reappointment, tenure and promotion files are given below.
+This section includes instructions and expectations for reappointment, tenure, and promotion.